 Cryptocurrencies have drawn the interest of both short-term traders and long-term investors.
 While experienced traders and investors may have no problem adding crypto to their repertoire, those that are new to the financial markets may not know where to start with either building a long-term portfolio or identifying short-term opportunities.

-Let's take a look at two specific strategies that beginners can use to trade and invest in cryptocurrencies.
+Let's take a look at this article on the best crypto investment strategy that beginners can use to trade and invest in cryptocurrencies.

 Long-term investors are interested in capitalizing on price changes over the course of several years rather than day-to-day volatility.
 In addition, many investors are interested in cryptocurrencies as a diversification tool given their lack of correlation with conventional financial assets, such as stocks, bonds, or even precious metals like gold.